Share Your Experience

 The NCTR continues to invite Survivors, their families, and others whose lives have been impacted by residential schools to share their experiences in a safe and secure setting.
 The Centre also encourages community members to share their experiences of other Canadian assimilation policies.
 This encourages conversations on topics such as land claims, water rights, child and family services, education, poverty, and missing and murdered Indigenous women and girls.

-We will always provide a safe and trusted home for communities, individuals, and organizations to store their material – be it sacred oral histories or administrative records of their organization.
 The NCTR will also actively collect records on various issues and subject areas important to Indigenous communities across the country.

 How to share